diaspora/diaspora/README.md

 Here is our [bug tracker](http://bugs.joindiaspora.com) and our [roadmap](https://github.com/diaspora/diaspora/wiki/Roadmap).
-Also, you can find see what the core team is upto [here](http://www.pivotaltracker.com/projects/61641).
+Also, you can find see what the core team is up to [here](http://www.pivotaltracker.com/projects/61641).

 Ongoing discussion: